 - MATH 3850 - Foundations of Statistical Analysis.

 The remaining coursework will depend on the particular program of study chosen.
 The remaining requirements for the Concentration in Statistics and Teachers Option are described separately, below.
-Students must complete five additional 3000- or 4000-level MATH or STAT courses numbered above 3120, including at least two 4000-level MATH or STAT courses and one of the five sequences in fundamental areas of mathematics:
+Students must complete four additional 3000- or 4000-level MATH or STAT courses numbered above 3120, including at least two 4000-level MATH or STAT courses and one of the five sequences in fundamental areas of mathematics:

 - Differential Equations: MATH 3550 and either MATH 4550 or MATH 4570